Bird flu drives free-range hens indoors to protect poultry

 Brunnquell said none of his farms had infections during the last big outbreak in 2015, and he hasn’t had any cases this year.

+Farmers in Europe have been dealing with the bird virus longer than those in the U.S., with cases reported as early as last December.

+The United Kingdom has ordered free-range hens to be housed inside to protect them from the avian flu, and that has forced changes to how those eggs are labeled in stores.
+Free-range packaging is still used but must be marked with an added label of “barn eggs,” according to a communications representative for the British Free Range Egg Producers Association.
+Each egg also is stamped with a No. 2 that denotes “barn” rather than No. 1 for “free-range.”

-For consumers, it means the free-range eggs they buy at a premium price could come from a chicken being temporarily kept inside.
+For U.S. consumers, it means the free-range eggs they buy at a premium price could come from a chicken being temporarily kept inside.
 But producers say they think people who pay more for pasture-raised or free-range eggs have animal-welfare concerns and don’t want the chickens to be endangered the virus.

 Brunnquell also noted that the certification agencies monitor farms to ensure they don’t use bird flu as an excuse to keep birds inside too long.